-Alvord Hot Springs are located on the eastern edge of southern Oregon, between the Alvord Desert and Steens Mountain.
-The springs are situated at 4080 feet above sea level in the high desert region, on the private property (the Alvord Ranch), owned since 1970 by the Davis family.
+Alvord Hot Springs is located on the eastern edge of southern Oregon, between the Alvord Desert and Steens Mountain.
+The springs are situated at 4080 feet above sea level in the high desert region, on the private property (the Alvord Ranch), owned by the Davis family since 1970.

 The exact date of the spring's opening to the public is unclear, but it is estimated to be in the 1940’s, based on the initial building of the two rectangular pools that enable the public to soak safely.
 The springs were freely open to the public all year round until 2013 when the owners commercialized them and introduced a daily fee.
 Since then, various changes have been affected.
 There are a convenience store, restrooms, a parking area, and stationing of a caretaker to monitor the springs.
-Camping is available.
+Also, camping is available.
 Despite these changes, a large number of visitors still drive all the way to experience the magical springs.

 A few springs feeding the pools are blistering hot, approximately 170 degrees Fahrenheit, but with ingenious engineering and a perfect cooling system, it reaches the pools at a more comfortable for soaking temperature of 100-110 degrees Fahrenheit.